de-vnull/vnstat-on-merlin/more-info.md

 # Units

 The units reported by vnstat 1.18, upon which vnStat-on-Merlin is based, calculate using IEC standards (KiB/MiB), which differs slightly from KB/MB typically used by ISPs (1.049 actually).
-Three is a setting in `vnstat.conf` (UnitMode) which allows the user to change the preferred unit, but no recalculation is performed.
-This has been confirmed directly with the author of vnStat.
+There is a setting in `vnstat.conf` ("UnitMode") which allows the user to change the preferred unit, __but no recalculation is performed__.
+This has been confirmed verified by the author of vnStat (Teemu Toivola).

 The calculations for `Data usage for current month` against the data limit is calculated in KB/MB as would typically be used by ISPs, by leveraging the underlying vnstat totals and multiplying accordingly.